nickolas-s/Capstone_Project_LHL/README.md

 ## The Dataset

-This dataset is compiled from information gathered on Steam Store, the largest PC gaming platform.
+This [dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset) is compiled from information gathered on Steam Store, the largest PC gaming platform.
 It encompasses data from over 85,000 games, offering details on various aspects such as genre and the estimated number of owners.

+## Tech Stack

+Excel  /  Python  /  Jupyter Notebook  /  Tableau

 ## The Analysis